zxeltor/zpownage/README.md

 ![WowAudioSettings](https://github.com/zxeltor/zpownage/blob/main/Screenshots/AudioSettings.jpg)

-You can test audio playback by using using the Test button in the ZPownage settings UI above, or by using the Slash Command: "/zp test"
+You can test audio playback by clicking the Test button in the ZPownage settings UI above, or by using the Slash Command: "/zp test"

 ## Slash Commands